Judgy53/LunarApostles/README.md

 # Lunar Apostles

 Makes pillars optional and each pillar takes you to fight a different apostle (lunar scav).
 Adds new abilities to each of the 4 twisted scavengers to make each unique.
+HP has been halved.
 The names don't matter since abilities are changed after activating the pillar.
+Prevents drones from going to the scav arena.
+Teleports you back to the rescue ship after completing a boss.
 Could use more tweaks/polish.
 No idea if it works in multiplayer.
+Probably bugged somewhere (regular scavs might be borked) but im sleepy.

 TODOS:

+- Make pillars consistent
 - Tweak apostles as needed
-- Add a reward for fighting the minibosses
+- Add a reward for fighting the apostles
 - Add curse damage persistence

 ## Apostle of Mass